 - Students who take a leave of absence or withdraw prior to completing eight weeks in a semester lose eligibility to keep their institutional awards for the semester.

-- Otis renewable scholarships are available for undergraduate students for eight semesters and for graduate students for four semesters.
+- Otis renewable scholarships are available for undergraduate students for up to eight semesters and for graduate students for up to four semesters.
+The number of semesters depends on the student's academic level/number of transferred units determined during the admission process.

 SAP Evaluation Process